Gi-lo/CKCrashReporter/README.md

 If you want a custom crash location you have to return it in `- (NSString *)crashPath;`.

 ##4.
 How does it work?
-Basically `CKCrashReporter` takes advantage of `NSSetUncaughtExceptionHandler()`.
-This allows you to do additional stuff when an uncaught `NSException` is about to be thrown.
+Basically `CKCrashReporter` takes advantage of method swizzling.
+It takes its action whenever a new `NSException` is about to be created.
 To get a better understanding of why this works you need to know that the exception is not crashing your applicaion.
 Furthermore it starts a "kill chain" on `[NSException raise]` which then terminates your application.
 With `NSSetUncaughtExceptionHandler()` we can avoid that "kill chain" and perform our code instead.
 When we are done with our additional code we still call `[NSException raise]` as the application state may be corrupted.

 ##5.
 License
 CKCrashReporter is available under the MIT license.
 See the LICENSE file for more info.